Want to claim 12 FREE stocks? Head over to Webull to get started.

 Merits of long-term investing

-Investing for the long term helps to reduce transaction costs.
-Additionally, investing in long-term taxable assets provides you with incremental wealth, which is compounded over time.
+A long term investment helps reduce transaction costs.
+Additionally, investing in taxable assets provides you with incremental wealth, which is compounded over time.

-What’s more, you can also save on time, given that you only spend time initially, zeroing in on a quality investment.
-Later on, you’ll likely only have to check your accounts occasionally.
+What's more, you also save time because you only work on finding a quality investment.
+Later on, you'll likely only have to check your accounts occasionally.